Enable WebGL | PicMonkey Help & Support | Check Status of WebGL

 If the status is not "Hardware accelerated", then the Problems Detected list (below the the Graphics Feature Status list) may explain why hardware acceleration is unavailable.

-If "B" is your outcome, you should contact our Help team by filing a ticket.
+If "B" is your outcome, you should contact our Help team.
 Please provide us with a GPU report from step 4 above—by opening a window in Chrome and typing chrome://gpu into your address bar.
-Copy and paste the report into the help request form.
+Copy and paste the report into the email.

 • Firefox